rethinkdb/www/_posts/2015-12-03-official-java-driver.md

 author_github: segphault
 ---

-Today, we're pleased to announce the release of our Java client driver for RethinkDB.
+Today, we're pleased to announce the release of our official Java client driver for RethinkDB.
+[Install it now][installing]!

 With this release, we now officially support Java for RethinkDB application development, alongside Python, Ruby, and JavaScript.
 The Java client driver is fully-featured.
 It's built on RethinkDB's modern JSON wire protocol and supports the latest capabilities introduced in RethinkDB 2.2.
 It is designed for use with Java 8 because it uses the language's shiny new anonymous function syntax to deliver the expressiveness that developers expect from ReQL.

 The client driver is a library that implements RethinkDB's ReQL query language and provides support for connecting to a RethinkDB cluster.
 Java developers can